apainintheneck/crystal-linenoise/README.md

 # Enable completion hints to the right of the cursor.
 Linenoise::Completion.enabe_hints!

+HISTORY_FILE = "..."

+Linenoise.load_history(HISTORY_FILE)

 # A simple REPL.
 loop do
   line = Linenoise.prompt("> ")
+  break if line.nil?

   # Process line here.

+  Linenoise.add_history(line)
+  Linenoise.save_history(HISTORY_FILE)
 end
 ```

-For more information look at the code comments and the `example/example.cr` file.
+For more information look at the files in the `example/` directory and the [documentation website](https://apainintheneck.github.io/crystal-linenoise/).

+### Multiplexing API

+There is no high-level wrapper around the multiplexing API but the Crystal bindings have been added for it.
+See `src/lib/lib_linenoise.cr` for more details.

 ## Alternatives